russelldmatt/brain-teasers/about.md

 - If the question is "Solved", that doesn't necessarily mean I solved it by myself.
 I've considered adding more columns to the main page such as "Has Solution", "I solved", "I solved, with hints", etc. but decided against it.
 Anyways, you probably don't care much whether I actually solved it or not.

 - I post code in some of the solutions.
 It's terribly written code!
 Please don't think that's how I would write something that's actually important, or has to be maintained.
-But, for one off math problems, I'd rather not spend the time to clean up code that works.
+But, for one off math problems, I'd rather not spend the time to clea n up code that works.

+- Difficulty ratings are personal.
+They reflect how hard I found the problem.